noelparedes/Resume-Books/books/How to read a book/How_To_Read_ A_book.md

 ### What are some reason  to rewrite the book for the present generation of reader?

- The reason for doing so lie in changes tha have taken place both in our society in the las thirty year.
+ The reason for doing so lie in changes that have taken place both in our society in the las thirty year.
  1- Today many more of the young men and women  who complete high school enter and complete for year of college 2- A much larger proportion of the population has become literate in spite of or even because of the popularity of radio and television.